 RJ: How do you balance your artistic integrity while running a business?

 LL: I was making merchandise as another way of making art.
 Products are just useful pieces of art if you think of it that way.
-As for running a business, I grew up at my parents’ dry cleaners, so I think running a business was something I learned from being around my mom.
+As for running a business, I grew up at my parents’ dry cleaners the Boulder Dry Cleaning Pickup & Delivery, so I think running a business was something I learned from being around my mom.
 She accomplished a lot for a immigrant woman.
+And I know the value of asking for help.

 RJ: Thank you for your time.